Peace of Prague (1635): Imperial restoration and territorial changes

 Some of the states that later acceded to the Peace of Prague received minor concessions: Brandenburg-Prussia was confirmed as holder of Farther Pomerania, previously a possession of the last Duke Bogislaw XIV.

 In 1623, Saxony occupied the Bohemian crown lands of Lower and Upper Lusatia in return for its support during the Bohemian Revolt.
 Under the Traditionsrezess annex of 1636, Ferdinand ceded both territories in perpetuity, plus the towns of Jüterbog, Dahme and Burg Querfurt.
 John George also received the Archbishopric of Magdeburg and Halberstadt, after agreeing not to secularise them; these were transferred to Brandenburg-Prussia in 1648.

 While Ferdinand continued the Counter-Reformation in his own lands, it is generally agreed the Peace of Prague ended it as an internal religious conflict and re-established the principle of cuius regio, eius religio.
 By renouncing their right to create alliances and handing over control of armed forces, the Imperial estates, in return, acknowledged the supremacy of the Emperor.

 Continuation of wars

-However, those principles were not universally followed and hostilities continued, including the Hessian War (1567–1648), a bitter religious war of succession between Hesse-Darmstadt and Hesse-Kassel, as well as foreign intervention.
-On 19 May 1635, France declared war on Spain.
-While his brother William joined the Peace with the duchy of Saxe-Weimar, Bernard of Saxe-Weimar and his army were employed by France against Spanish possessions in Lorraine and in the Rhineland.
-In 1642, Sweden fought again fought again at Breitenfeld, won decisively and overran Saxony.
-That prompted many German states to shift towards neutrality and to negiotate independently from the Emperor.
-The different war parties fought on in the hope of improving their position, and peace was not finally achieved until the Peace of Westphalia in 1648.
+However, those principles were not universally followed and hostilities continued.
+They included internal struggles between Imperial states, such as the Hessian War, as well as intervention by foreign powers.
+The war expanded on 19 May 1635, when France declared war on Spain, and entered the Thirty Years' War as an active belligerent.
+While his elder brother William, Duke of Saxe-Weimar joined the Peace, Bernard of Saxe-Weimar and his army were employed by France against Spanish possessions in Lorraine and in the Rhineland.
+In 1642, Sweden won a decisive victory at Breitenfeld, and overran Saxony.
+Many German states responded by shifting towards neutrality, and negotiating independently from the Emperor.
+The various parties fought on in the hope of improving their position, and peace was not finally achieved until the Peace of Westphalia in 1648.